arublevsky/SoundMastery/README.md

 ```
 3. Run `migrate-database.ps1 <command>` to prepare database

-For example
+    For example:
     `.\migrate-database.ps1 recreate` - to drop and recreate database with seeded users
     `.\migrate-database.ps1 update` - to run new migrations to the existing database

     3a.
 Run `run.ps1` to start webpack dev server with API host.

     3b.
 Run `build.ps1 -target DeployDocker` to run the whole application in docker (atm postgress is used as a database engine).
     Note: docker deploy uses production webpack configuration, adjust server URL to point to the local server.
 See `webpack.prod.js`.

 4. Setup SSL certificate